kovasb/session/README.md

 In progress.
 All aspects of the design and implemention are likely to change.
 There are many known issues.

+See [Architecture](https://github.com/kovasb/session/wiki/Architecture) for a description of components and how they come together.

 # Usage

 Sample invocation: